vibhav098/Shell_scripting/README.md

 # Shell_scripting
 ## Commands to run the code
-We used long options to run the code.

 | Options | Arguments | Requirement |
 | -------- | -------- | -------- |
 | s | Source Directory | Required |